cloudposse/atmos/website/docs/design-patterns/layered-stack-configuration.md

 <br/>

 Similarly, import the required layers into the other top-level stacks for the other organizations, OUs/tenants, accounts and regions.
-Make sure to import only the layers that define the component that need to be provisioned into the stacks.
+Make sure to import only the layers that define the component that need to be provisioned in the stacks.

 ## Benefits